-While TPB is a pest of cotton throughout the growing season, it is particularly damaging during the flowering period when high levels of reproduction occur.
+While TPB is a pest of cotton throughout the growing season, it is particularly damaging during the flowering period, when high levels of reproduction occur.
 Both adult and immature stages of TPB feed on cotton during the flowering period.
-Most feeding occurs on reproductive structures where the pests insert their mouthparts into squares and small bolls.
-It is not uncommon for TPB to cause near-total crop loss in the absence of effective control strategies in some areas of the Delta region.
+Most feeding occurs on reproductive structures, where the pests insert their mouthparts into squares and small bolls.
+It is not uncommon for TPB to cause near-total crop loss in the absence of effective control strategies in some areas of the Delta.

-Action threshold recommendations to initiate treatments for TPB control in flowering cotton are similar among all Midsouth cooperative extension services.
+Action threshold recommendations to initiate treatments for TPB control in flowering cotton are similar among all Midsouth Extension Services.
 The preferred action threshold in flowering cotton is three TPB per 5 row-feet using a black drop cloth.
-Alternative action thresholds include 12 to 15 TPB per 100 sweeps with a sweep net or 9 to 15 TPB per 100 plants for visual plant searches.
-This multistate experiment was conducted during 2006 and 2007 to reevaluate the accuracy of TPB action thresholds on flowering cotton.
+Other action thresholds are 12 to 15 TPB per 100 sweeps with a sweep net or 9 to 15 TPB per 100 plants for visual plant searches.

+This multistate experiment was conducted in 2006 and 2007 to reevaluate the accuracy of TPB action thresholds on flowering cotton.